Adding a Course

 - You may use the One-Time-Exception if you have not already done so.
 Or,

 - You must have an urgent and substantiated non-academic reason for dropping a course.

 - If it is before the University Health Center’s medical course load reduction application deadline and the reason for your drop involves your physical or mental health, you must use the University Health Center’s process to apply for a medical course load reduction.
 Your academic advisor will need to sign your course load reduction application.

-- For all other urgent and substantiated nonacademic reasons, you will need to submit a Late Drop/Withdrawal Petition (available in the Student Advising Office, BMC 2.600).
-This type of appeal requires you to submit:
+- For all other urgent and substantiated nonacademic reasons, you will need to submit a Late Drop/Withdrawal Petition (available from the Student Advising Office).
+This type of petition requires you to submit:

 - a written explanation;

 - a questionnaire completed by your course instructor regarding your performance in the course; and,

 If you are registered for less than 12 hours of coursework in a fall or spring semester, you are considered a part-time student.
 Please see this webpage for full details.